 Such a statement could, for example, read: "I feel most comfortable when I can determine where things go" - whoever fully agrees here could be assigned to the Eight type if other answers support this.
 Usually 3, 4 or 5 answer options are offered for the self-statements (for example "fully agree" - "tend to agree" - "tend not to agree" - "don't agree at all").
 Each self-statement can be attributed to a particular type.
 By the answers points are allotted to each enneatype.
 Finally, the type with the most points is added up - this is the basic type of the respondent.

-Like many others Personality Tests nor can the Enneagram test describe any personality down to its depths and details.
+Like many others DISC personality test nor can the Enneagram test describe any personality down to its depths and details.
 The human psyche is complex and often enough contradictory - and we often react in different ways in different situations.
 However, the test shows which statements about ourselves we identify with the most.
-From this, a certain need structure and reaction tendency can be derived.
+From this, a certain structure of needs and reaction tendency can be derived.

-The nine basic types serve as a guide as to which character traits we live out most strongly.
-This allows conclusions to be drawn about what drives us and which needs are paramount for us, for example belonging (Six and Nine), security and control (One, Five, Six, Nine) or independence (Three, Four, Seven, Eight).
+The nine basic types serve as a guideline as to which character traits we live out the strongest.
+This allows us to draw conclusions about what drives us and what needs are in the foreground for us, for example, belonging (Six and Nine), security and control (One, Five, Six, Nine) or independence (Three, Four, Seven, Eight).
 Those who know their needs can take this into account when planning their lives and careers.
 And those who learn to assess their counterparts according to the criteria of the Enneagram can align their communication accordingly and thus, for example, address customers or business partners in a way that arouses their interest and meets their needs.

 There are a variety of personality tests and other psychological question inventories.
 They are all based on different assumptions and presuppose different personality models.
 Some of them can be considered scientifically proven and correspond to current findings in personality research, while others are based more on philosophical, religious or esoteric views.
 If you want to learn more about yourself, you should not randomly take a multitude of tests - this usually only causes uncertainty and confusion.
 Recommended alternatives to the Enneagram test would be, for example, the Big Five test (B5T), the Gallup personality test or the DISG (Dominance, initiative, steadiness and conscientiousness).